mrdandelion6/Insane-Pong/README.md

 - Customizable keybinds
 - Pausing and resuming
 - Draggable sliders for mobile
+- Additional on screen buttons for slider movement enabling dash feature on mobile

 ### Several Interactive Views:
 - All of the listed pong features above make use of several different interactive views that can be switched between using clicks or specified keypresses!